pablotron/jqueries/README.md

 too).
 In particular, versions of [jQuery][] older than 1.4.0 will fail to load.

-The generated `index.html` sets a more permissive [Content-Security-Policy][] to work around this.
+The generated `index.html` sets a slightly more permissive [Content-Security-Policy][] to work around this.

+By the way, you really shouldn't self-host the generated page because it deliberately serves up old versions of [jQuery][] with known security vulnerabilities.

 ## License